RonsonGallery/Steganography/README.md

 Go to test.py from LSB_steganography folder.
 Select an encription key for the ciper (or leave the defualt line 22).
 Choose the hidden message (or leave the defualt line 23).
-Choose an image to embed and either add to the folder and input image name(or leave the defualt line 26).
+Choose an image to embed and add it to the folder then input image name(or leave the defualt line 26).
 Rename the outcome images as you need.
 Start with the ide you use.
 ```